manassaloi/navakapumps/aboutus.md

 permalink: /aboutus/
 ---

 Established in 2016 in Pump City, Coimbatore, Tamil Nadu, India, Navaka India is a trusted supplier of a wide range of industrial pumps.
-We are the authorized dealer for Roto Screw Pumps, CRI Industrial Range of Centrifugal Pumps, Rotodel Gear Pumps, and Leakproof Chemical Centrifugal Pumps.
+We are the authorized dealer for PC Pumps, CRI Industrial Range of Centrifugal Pumps, Rotodel Gear Pumps, and Leakproof Chemical Centrifugal Pumps.

 Navaka India has built a strong reputation as a reliable trading house and exporter of various industrial products.
 We provide comprehensive pumping solutions to both domestic and international clients, serving as a single-source provider for diverse types of pumps.
 We specialize in supplying all necessary pumps for specific projects, ensuring seamless project execution.